-- Number of CIC AND PLAC on school roll. - Number of CIC with up to date PEPs. - Overall attainment & progress of CIC and PLAC in the school / performance compared to peers and national. - Number of CIC and PLAC with SEN and statements / EHC Plans- level of support in place. - Authorised and unauthorised absence levels of CIC and PLAC. - · Risk assessments if not in school. - Number of CIC and PLAC who have been excluded in previous 12 months. - How LA supports educational achievement of CIC and PLAC. - Use of Pupil Premium Plus spend and impact on attainment.
+- Number of CIC AND PLAC on roll at the College. - Number of CIC with up to date PEPs. - Overall attainment & progress of CIC and PLAC in the College / performance compared to peers and national. - Number of CIC and PLAC with SEN and statements / EHC Plans- level of support in place. - Authorised and unauthorised absence levels of CIC and PLAC. - Risk assessments if not in College. - Number of CIC and PLAC who have been excluded in previous 12 months. - How LA supports educational achievement of CIC and PLAC.

+• Use of Pupil Premium Plus spend and impact on attainment.